One- and two-particle spectral gap identities for the symmetric inclusion process and related models: Reversibility of the limit process

+\fs{ For the reader's convenience, we collect some recurring notation.
+The table is only meant as a quick reference; all objects are defined in detail at the indicated locations.}

-\begin{acknowledgement} The authors wish to thank Pietro Caputo, Matteo Quattropani, Justin Salez and Gunter Sch\"utz, for fruitful conversations on various aspects of this work.
-The authors thank MIGE (Trieste), LMRS (Rouen) and IMPA (Rio de Janeiro) for the warm hospitality during their stays.
-SK was supported by KIAS Individual Grant (HP095101) at Korea Institute for Advanced Study.
-FS was supported by Microgrants 2022 (Regione FVG, legge LR 2/2011), and was a member of GNAMPA, INdAM, and of the PRIN project TESEO (2022HSSYPN). \end{acknowledgement}
+\begin{acknowledgement} The authors wish to thank Pietro Caputo, Matteo Quattropani, Justin Salez and Gunter Sch\"utz, for fruitful conversations on various aspects of this work. \fs{The authors are grateful to the two anonymous reviewers for the careful reading of our manuscript and for their detailed comments, which helped us improve the presentation and clarify several points.} The authors thank MIGE (Trieste), LMRS (Rouen) and IMPA (Rio de Janeiro) for the warm hospitality during their stays. \sk{SK was supported by the Basic Science Research Program through the National Research Foundation of Korea funded by the Ministry of Science and ICT (RS-2025-00518980), the Yonsei University Research Fund of 2025 (2025-22-0133), and the POSCO Science Fellowship of POSCO TJ Park Foundation.} FS was supported by Microgrants 2022 (Regione FVG, legge LR 2/2011), and was a member of GNAMPA, INdAM, and of the PRIN project TESEO (2022HSSYPN). \end{acknowledgement}

+\begin{data} Data sharing not applicable to this article as no datasets were generated or analyzed during the current study. \end{data}